• Skip to main content

 She let him take it.

-No one declared peace.
+No voice declared peace.

-Yet something sacred had still taken place.
+Yet something sacred still happened.

 “I remember now.”